 LSU season ends in the Elite Eight with loss to Iowa 94-87

-ALBANY, NY — No. 3 LSU's season ended Monday evening when the Tigers lost to No. 1 Iowa 94-87 in the Elite Eight.
+ALBANY, NY — The LSU women's basketball team's season ended Monday evening when the Tigers lost to No. 1 seed Iowa 94-87 in the Elite Eight on the NCAA Tournament.

+In the first half, the 2023 National Championship rematch lived up to the hype as both teams traded jabs, and the game went into the break tied at 45.

+However, Iowa pulled away in the third quarter and kept three-seed LSU at bay.
+The Hawkeyes outscored the Tigers 24-13 in the third quarter, thanks to four 3-pointers from Caitlin Clark.
+Clark had 41 points, made nine 3-pointers, and had 12 assists.

 Trending News